GuyInGrey/CSDiscordTelegramLink/README.md

   ]
 }
 ```
+13. In the runtime folder, add an `unknown.png` file.
+This is the image that is seen in Discord when a telegram user has no avatar.
+[This is the image I use.](https://imgur.com/a/DKEKlOn)
 13. Run the bot, passing one argument, which is the path to the runtime folder.
    * It is recommended this is automated, and restarts when stopped automatically, as this bot can and will crash on you.
 It's not perfect.